College is a fresh start. A new beginning. A chance to reinvent yourself.

-With Trans4mations, each year of your college experience includes personalized programs and opportunities—designed to transform you into who you want to be.
+With Trans4mations, each year of your college experience includes personalized programs and opportunities that are designed to transform you into who you want to be.

-Coker College 101 is designed to integrate first-year students academically and socially into the college environment.
-The students will develop an understanding of the liberal arts education, an appreciation of the values and traditions behind the Coker College experience, and a strong sense of belonging to the college community.
+CC 101 is designed to integrate first-year students academically and socially into the college environment.
+Students will develop an understanding of liberal arts education, an appreciation of the values and traditions behind the Coker experience, and a strong sense of belonging to the college community.

-Course Mission and Objectives
+CC 101 Mission and Objectives

 - Introduce students to the college environment and assist them in navigating the institution

-- Promote social interaction between students and with faculty and staff
+- Promote social interaction between students, and with faculty and staff

 - Expose students to campus and regional cultural events and experiences

-- Encourage individual growth by increasing awareness of human diversity, cultures, values and beliefs
+- Encourage individual growth by increasing awareness of human diversity, cultures, values, and beliefs

 - Develop an understanding of personal health and well-being

 Students will explore all academic programs and/or departments to learn about courses of study and career opportunities in each major.
-The seminars will guide students through projects and assessments in which they will identify their interest, values, skills, and abilities to help them define and clarify their academic and career plans.
+The seminars will guide students through projects and assessments in which they will identify their interests, values, skills, and abilities to help them define and clarify their academic and career plans.

-When available, students who have selected their major may substitute a departmental freshman seminar specific to their intended major for CC102.
+2. When available, students who have selected their major may substitute a departmental first-year seminar specific to their intended major for CC 102.
 Each academic area will design experiences relevant to that area.